renlovecomputer/renlovecomputer/README.md

 <img src="viper.jpg" align="right" width="250" alt="Viper">

 ### I'm ren and I want to know everything abt computers 🧪
-### I used to use sum linux distros like arch linux and void linux🐧
+### I used to use sum linux distros like arch linux and void linux but currently using Windows 11🐧
 ### My fav games is Valorant, CS 2, Minecraft and Dead By Daylight🎮
 ### Want to learn C++/Rust/Java Script😪
 ### Really want to be Web Dev💭